-- 37(1) The Directors may delegate any of their powers or functions to a committee of two or more Directors but the terms of any delegation must be recorded in the minute book. - (2) The Directors may impose conditions when delegating, including the conditions that: - the relevant powers are to be exercised exclusively by the committee to whom they are delegated and - no expenditure may be incurred on behalf of the Charity except in accordance with a budget previously agreed with the Directors. - (3) The Directors may revoke or alter a delegation. - (4) All acts and proceedings of any committees must be fully and promptly reported to the Directors. - 38 A Director must absent himself or herself from any discussions of the Directors in which it is possible that a conflict will arise between his or her duty to act solely in the interests of the Charity and any personal interest (including but not limited to any personal financial interest). - 39(1) Subject to paragraph 39(2), all acts done by a meeting of Directors, or of a committee of Directors, shall be valid notwithstanding the participation in any vote of a Director:
+- 38(1) The Directors may delegate any of their powers or functions to a committee of two or more Directors but the terms of any delegation must be recorded in the minute book. - (2) The Directors may impose conditions when delegating, including the conditions that: - the relevant powers are to be exercised exclusively by the committee to whom they delegate; - no expenditure may be incurred on behalf of the Charity except in accordance with a budget previously agreed with the Directors. - (3) The Directors may revoke or alter a delegation. - (4) All acts and proceedings of any committees must be fully and promptly reported to the Directors. - 39 A Director must absent himself or herself from any discussions of the Directors in which it is possible that a conflict will arise between his or her duty to act solely in the interests of the Charity and any personal interest (including but not limited to any personal financial interest).

-- · who was disqualified from holding office, or - who had previously retired or who had been obliged by the constitution to vacate office, or - who was not entitled to vote on the matter, whether by reason of a conflict of interest or otherwise, if without:
+- 40(1) Subject to paragraph 40(2), all acts done by a meeting of Directors, or of a committee of Directors, shall be valid notwithstanding the participation in any vote of a Director: - who was disqualified from holding office; - who had previously retired or who had been obliged by the constitution to vacate office; - who was not entitled to vote on the matter, whether by reason of a conflict of interest or otherwise;

-- · the vote of that Director, and - that Director being counted in the quorum, the decision has been made by a majority of the Directors at a quorate meeting.
+if without:

-(2) Paragraph 39(1) does not permit a Director to keep any benefit that may be conferred upon him or her by a resolution of the Directors or of a committee of Directors if, but for paragraph 39(1), the resolution would have been void, or if a Director has not complied with Article 38.
+- the vote of that Director; and - that Director being counted in the quorum; the decision has been made by a majority of the Directors at a quorate meeting. - (2) Paragraph 40(1) does not permit a Director to keep any benefit that may be conferred upon him or her by a resolution of the Directors or of a committee of Directors if, but for paragraph 40(1), the resolution would have been void, or if the Director has not complied with article 39.